anooood/AthenaHacks/README.md

 Challenges we ran into
 We had a hard time finding a database suitable for the working of our web app.
 Furthermore, we could not find grocery API datasets that have real-time data.
 We also struggled in integrating the frontend with the backend using Flask.
 In addition to all of that, we are new to web design.

+In order to run the web application, Flask must be installed in the computer and the "main.py" Python file is to be called through Terminal.
+Then go to the local host address to access the web application.